ganeshmaharaj/vagrant-stuff/README.md

-# vagrant-devstack
+# vagrant-stuff
-A vagrant devstack VM that will work behind proxies
+A repo that contains vagrant scripts that i use for work and will work behind proxies.